Index of /sereno/csurf

 yum install libXp # run AFNI

-yum install mesa-libGLU-devel # compile tksurfer
+yum install mesa-libGLU-devel # compile tksurfer (2023: not needed)

 yum install zlib-devel.i386 # compile tksurfer (libz here)